VPremiss/DOC_WEB_standards/README.md

 - **L**aravel:

+  - When providing `@method` intellisense docs for facades, make sure to consider all the methods even the inherited from other clasese or their traits.

   - Whenever there is inheritance (extends) and constants or static methods are to be dealt with, please use `static::` over `self::`.

   - When trying to access input properties that are on a `$request`, please do use `$request->input('propertyName')` instead of accessing it directly.